sarastinson/olink/README.md

 The following folders contain:

-- `data/`: Results and assay metadata - DO NOT push to github
+- `data/`: assay and metadata - DO NOT push to github
-- `doc/`: Contains Rmd files
+- `doc/`: contains Rmd files
-- `R/`: Contains R scripts
+- `R/`: contains R scripts

 ## Installing project software dependencies